prashanthbabu07/notes/philosophy/influence-people.md

 If I thought I was always right, I'd never learn anything new.
 I conceive, I apprehend, I imagine. instead of "I know."

+## If you are wrong, admit it quickly and emphatically.
+It's much easier to listen to a person who admits they are wrong than one who is always right.
+Admitting your mistakes shows humility and builds trust.